Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Hash_Based_Data_Structures/Hash_Based_Data_Structures.slides.md

 ## Comparison to<br>Pointer Based Data Structures

-- A hash is a commitment to what is in the linked part.
+- A hash is a commitment to what is in the linked part.<br>
-  A pointer tells you where it is
+  A pointer tells you where it is.
-- We can't have cycles of hashes
+- We can not have cycles of hashes.

 ---